Balanced cross-Kerr coupling for superconducting qubit readout: Details on readout simulations

 The results from the heterodyne readout simulations are compared to coherent state approximated assignment errors.
 Assuming the states in the resonator to be coherent states, we can get an expression for the optimal signal-to-noise ratio (SNR) as \cite{Bultink2018}

 where $\eta$ is the measurement efficiency, $\kappa$ is the resonator decay rate, $t_m$ is the integration time, and $\alpha_{e/g}(t)$ is the resonator field.
-Using the above formula for the optimal SNR, we can compute the assignment error as \cite{Gembetta_optimal_readout, swiadek2023enhancing}
+Using the above formula for the optimal SNR, the assignment error is bounded by \cite{Gembetta_optimal_readout, swiadek2023enhancing}

 where $\mathrm{erfc}$ is the complementary error function and $T_1$ is the transmon lifetime.
 The coherent state approximated assignment errors are computed from performing Monte-Carlo simulations using QuTiP's \textit{mcsolve} solver \cite{Qutip_1, Qutip_2} to get the resonator's field $\alpha_{e/g}(t)$.
 The Hamiltonian and the parameters used for the simulations are the same as what was used for the heterodyne readout simulations.
 The collapse operator is $\sqrt{\kappa} \ha$ and we use $512$ trajectories for the Monte-Carlo simulations.